vend/vend-postman/readme.md

 # Vend Postman

-A Postman Collection repository for Vend API Endpoints
+A Postman Collection for Vend API Endpoints

 # Usage